Russian Armed Forces: Budget

 According to the head of the Defence Committee of the State Duma Vladimir Komoyedov, Russia planned to spend 101.15 billion rubles on nuclear weapons in 2013–2015.
 "The budget provisions under 'The Nuclear Weapons Complex' section in 2013-2015 will amount to 29.28 billion rubles, 33.3 billion rubles and 38.57 billion rubles respectively," Komoyedov said, Vechernaya Moskva reports.

 Komoyedov added that in 2012 the spending on nuclear weapons made up 27.4 billion rubles.
 The draft law "On the Federal Budget for 2013 and for the planning period of 2014 and 2015" will be discussed in the first reading on 19 October 2012, The Voice of Russia reports.

 The Russian government's published 2014 military budget is about 2.49 trillion rubles (approximately US$69.3 billion), the fourth largest in the world behind the US, China and Saudi Arabia.
 The official budget is set to rise to 3.03 trillion rubles (approximately US$83.7 billion) in 2015, and 3.36 trillion rubles (approximately US$93.9 billion) in 2016.
 As of 2014, Russia's military budget is higher than any other European nation, and approximately 1/7th (14 percent) of the US military budget.

 In 2015, SIPRI found that Russia was the world's second biggest exporter of major weapons for the period 2010–14, increasing exports by 37 per cent.
 India, China and Algeria accounted for almost 60 percent of total Russian exports.
 Asia and Oceania received 66 percent of Russian arms exports in 2010–14, Africa 12 percent and the Middle East 10 percent.

-In 2017, Russia was reported to have slashed its defense spending by 20%, due to calls by Vladimir Putin to spend money on other initiatives such as healthcare and education.
+In 2017, Russia was reported to have slashed its defence spending by 20%, due to calls by Vladimir Putin to spend money on other initiatives such as healthcare and education.
 The cut decreased Russia's military spending to $66.3 billion, in which Russia slumped to being the fourth-highest military spender.
-Russia's 2019 defense budget was US$48 billion and the 2020 figure was $61.7 billion.
+Russia's 2019 defence budget was US$48 billion and the 2020 figure was $61.7 billion.

 However, due to the Russian invasion of Ukraine on 24 February 2022, the Russian government has dramatically increased military spending to over 85+ billion dollars, returning to third position as the highest military spender in the world.
 The increase in military spending was needed to recoup losses in the war and reorient Russia into a war economy.
-On 5 October 2023, Vladimir Putin stated that Russia's spending on defense and security now equals to 6% of its GDP.
+On 5 October 2023, Vladimir Putin stated that Russia's spending on defence and security now equals to 6% of its GDP.